cyeung168/iterators_lab/README.md

 ---
 Higher-order functions are functions that takes another function as an argument and results in an output for a function.
 Higher-order functions provide a simplified model of a problem by reducing repetitive code by introducing new vocabulary or abstracting over actions and values.
+---

 Update this README with a description of each of the following and an example you've created:

 * `forEach`: [note](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)

+--> forEach: does something to each element in an array

 * `map`: [note](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)

+--> map: builds a new a new array where each element has put through a function

 * `filter`: [note](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)

+--> filter: builds a new array where elements have been filtered

 * `reduce`: [note](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce)

+--> combines all an array's elements into a single value

 * `some`: [note](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some)

 * `every`: [note](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every)

 Use the notes provided to help guide you explanation.